Twins! Chances are you know at least a pair or two, but have you ever really considered just how they came to be?

 - Gestational diabetes.
 Gestational diabetes is when a person develops high blood sugar levels while pregnant.

 - Postpartum hemorrhage.
-Because of the large twin placenta, the uterus may have had to stretch more than normal during pregnancy.
+Because of the large twin placenta or placentas, the uterus may have had to stretch more than normal during pregnancy.
 This leads to an increased risk of hemorrhage.

 Circulatory imbalances can result in twin-twin transfusion syndrome (TTTS).

 This occurs in approximately 10 to 15 percent of monochorionic/diamniotic pregnancies, when blood is not evenly shared between the twins.
 TTTS can lead to serious illness or death for one or both of the twins.

 If signs of TTTS appear during ultrasounds, laser therapy may be used to coagulate the shared vessels on the surface of the placenta so that the blood is no longer shared.
 There’s also a heightened risk of premature delivery.

 Another potential circulatory problem monochorionic twins can face is twin reversed arterial perfusion (TRAP) sequence.
 While this only occurs in approximately 1 percent of monochorionic pregnancies and 1 in 35,000 pregnancies overall, according to Children’s Wisconsin, it is serious.

 In TRAP pregnancies, one twin develops normally while the other develops without a working heart and many other body structures necessary to function.